nats-io/nats.js/docs/jetstream/media/README-1.md

-# obj
+# Obj

 The obj module implements the NATS ObjectStore functionality using JetStream for JavaScript clients.
 JetStream clients can use streams to store and access data.
-Obj is materialized view that presents a different _API_ to interact with the data stored in a stream using the API for a ObjectStore which should be familiar to many application developers.
+Obj is materialized view that presents a different _API_ to interact with the data stored in a stream using the API for an ObjectStore which should be familiar to many application developers.

 ## Installation